-We have set out below a description of all the ways we plan to use your personal data, and the legal bases we rely on to do so.
+We have set out below a description of all the ways we plan to use your personal data, and the legally permitted uses we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.
-Please note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we use your data.
+Please note that we may process your personal data for more than one lawful use depending on the specific purpose for which we use your data.

-Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table.
+Please contact us if you need details about the specific legal use we are relying on to process your personal data where more than one use has been set out in the table.

 PROMOTIONAL OFFERS FROM US

-We may use your Identity, Contact, Technical and Usage Data to form a view on what we think you may want or need, or what may be of interest to you.
+We may use your Identity, Contact, Technical, Usage Data and Marketing and Communications Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products and offers may be relevant for you (we call this marketing).
-You will receive marketing communications from us if you have requested information from us or if you provided us with your details for marketing purposes when you entered a competition, registered for a promotion or provided us with your contact details at an event and, in each case, you have not opted out of receiving marketing.
+You will receive marketing communications from us only if you have requested information from us or if you provided us with your details for marketing purposes and you have not opted out of receiving that marketing.